rakanWen/rakanWen/README.md

 - 👋 Hi, I’m @rakanWen a CS PhD Student at UCDavis
-- 👀 I’m interested in analysis of foundation models and image content understanding.
+- 👀 I’m interested in analysis of foundation models and video content understanding.
 - 📫 How to reach me：Email(xfwe@ucdavis.edu)